 But there can also be heart palpitations, bloating, diaphragmatic weight gain, burning joints and sore muscles as well as symptoms that you can’t see – I call these the ‘invisible symptoms’ that appear in your blood work and these include:

 - High blood fats (high triglycerides)

 - High Inflammatory Markers (C-Reactive Protein)

 - Low Ferritin (stored iron)

 - Altered Thyroid and Adrenal hormones.

-Whether you have worsening symptoms or you aren’t sure if you are there yet, then take the Symptoms Test:
+Whether you have worsening symptoms or you aren’t sure if you are there yet, then I invite you to take the MyMT Symptoms Test: